supchyan/sai2-colored-edition/README.md

 </br></br>

 ## How to install
-Get the last version on [Releases](https://github.com/supchyan/sai2-colored-edition/releases) page.
+Get the latest version on [Releases](https://github.com/supchyan/sai2-colored-edition/releases) page.
 Download and extract folder into any location you want!
 Run `S2CE.exe` and enjoy 😎
 </br></br>

 To let sai2 work well, you need a license file.
 I can't give it to you, so it's not a my problem tho.</br>